 Education in Bahrain is of a high standard.
 As a result of the ever-growing expat population, there are plenty of international schools in Bahrain to choose from.
 An official body known as the Bahrain Education and Training Quality Authority (BQA) provides regular reports and reviews on both public and private schools, including international schools.

-Bahrain championed the Gulf's first public education system in 1932.
-Today, the Bahraini government devotes a large annual expenditure to this sector, and the Kingdom boasts a literacy rate of over 90%.
+Bahrain championed the Arabian Peninsula's first public education system in 1930.
+Today, the Kingdom boasts a high standard of education, with a literacy rate of approximately 96 percent.

 Public schools in Bahrain

 Despite these perks, expat children living in Bahrain rarely attend Bahraini public schools.
-This is for a number of reasons, such as the local language barrier, the transient nature of their stay in Bahrain and the difficulty in overcoming Islamic cultural norms.
+This is for a number of reasons, such as the local language barrier, the typically transient nature of expats' stays in Bahrain, and the difficulty in overcoming local cultural norms.